Integrating with Remedy Single Sign-On

-BMC Remedy Single Sign-On (BMC Remedy SSO) is an authentication system that supports various authentication protocols such as LDAP and provides single sign-on for users of BMC products.
-For more information about BMC Remedy Single Sign-On, including installation and configuration, see BMC Remedy Single Sign-On overview.
+Remedy Single Sign-On (Remedy SSO) is an authentication system that supports various authentication protocols such as LDAP and provides single sign-on for users of BMC products.
+For more information about Remedy SSO, including installation and configuration, see Remedy SSO overview in the Remedy Action Request System 9.1 online documentation.

-Integration with BMC Atrium Single Sign-On was deprecated in BMC Discovery 11.0 and was removed in BMC Discovery 11.3.
+Integration with BMC Atrium Single Sign-On was deprecated in BMC Discovery 11.0 and will be removed in a future release.
+You should use the integration with Remedy SSO.

 Before you begin

-Before you begin integrating BMC Discovery with BMC Remedy Single Sign-On, ensure that following considerations are in place:
+Before you begin integrating BMC Discovery with Remedy SSO, ensure that following considerations are in place:

 Ensure that following settings are in place:

-- BMC Discovery and the BMC Remedy SSO server must use the same LDAP server.
+- BMC Discovery and the Remedy SSO server must use the same LDAP server.
+Otherwise, BMC Discovery is unable to check user permissions even if the user has successfully logged in through Remedy SSO.

 - The BMC Discovery appliance must have a reservation in DNS and must be accessed using that DNS name; otherwise, the integration fails and the following message is displayed: Forbidden request!
 Goto url is wrong.